blinkinput/blinkinput-ios/README.md

 Because of that, if multiple parsers and multiple parser group processors are used during the scan, it is very important to group parsers carefully.

+Let's see this on an example: assume that we have two parsers at our disposal: `MBAmountParser` and `MBEmailParser`. `MBAmountParser` knows how to extract amount's from OCR result and requires from OCR only to recognize digits, periods and commas and ignore letters.
+On the other hand, `MBEmailParser` knows how to extract e-mails from OCR result and requires from OCR to recognize letters, digits, '@' characters and periods, but not commas.

+If we put both `MBAmountParser` and `MBEmailParser` into the same `MBParserGroupProcessor`, the merged OCR engine settings will require recognition of all letters, all digits, '@' character, both period and comma.
+Such OCR result will contain all characters for `MBEmailParser` to properly parse e-mail, but might confuse `MBAmountParser` if OCR misclassifies some characters into digits.

+If we put `MBAmountParser` in one `MBParserGroupProcessor` and `MBEmailParser` in another `MBParserGroupProcessor`, OCR will be performed for each parser group independently, thus preventing the `MBAmountParser` confusion, but two OCR passes of the image will be performed, which can have a performance impact.

 `MBParserGroupProcessor` is most commonly used `MBProcessor`.
 It is used whenever the OCR is needed.
-After the OCR is performed and all parsers are run, parsed results can be obtained through parser objects that are enclosed in the group. `MBParserGroupProcessor` instance also has associated inner `result` whose state is updated during processing and its property `ocrLayout` can be used to obtain the raw [`MBOcrLayout`](http://blinkinput.github.io/blinkinput-ios/Classes/MBOcrLayout.html) that was used for parsing data.
-Take note that `MBOcrLayout` is available only if it is allowed by the *BlinkInput* SDK license key.
+After the OCR is performed and all parsers are run, parsed results can be obtained through parser objects that are enclosed in the group. `MBParserGroupProcessor` instance also has associated inner `MBParserGroupProcessorResult` whose state is updated during processing and its property [`ocrLayout`](http://blinkinput.github.io/blinkinput-ios/Classes/MBParserGroupProcessor.html) can be used to obtain the raw [`MBOcrLayout`](http://blinkinput.github.io/blinkinput-ios/Classes/MBOcrLayout.html) that was used for parsing data.

+Take note that `MBOcrLayout` is available only if it is allowed by the *BlinkInput* SDK license key. `MBOcrLayout` structure contains information about all recognized characters and their positions on the image.
+To prevent someone to abuse that, obtaining of the `MBOcrLayout` structure is allowed only by the premium license keys.

 ## <a name="parserConcept"></a> The `MBParser` concept